Nuix/discover-api-toolkit/java/README.md

 See the Example application to see how to use the project.

 # Details
-There are two basic classes:  com.Ringtail.api.Configuration and Client.
+There are two basic classes:  Configuration and Client.

 The Configuration class is used to read your configuration file located in ~\\.ringtail\config.
 See the readme in the powershell example for documentation on how to setup your config file.